ucsffrancislab/genomics/data/20210302-AGS-illumina/raw/README.md

 ```

-the rsids say that this is hg19 plus one.
+the rsids say that this is hg19 MINUS one.
 Not entirely sure how or why this happens